mhossen2022/azure-synapse-labs/steps/02_data-ingestion-and-transformation-using-synapse-spark/documentation.md

-## Using Azure Open Datasets in Synapse - Enrich NYC Green Taxi Data with Holiday and Weather
+## Exercise 2 : Using Azure Open Datasets in Synapse - Enrich NYC Green Taxi Data with Holiday and Weather

 Synapse has Azure Open Datasets package pre-installed.
 This notebook provides examples of how to enrich NYC Green Taxi Data with Holiday and Weather with focusing on: